umarbutler/persist-cache/README.md

 - **💽 Persistent**: cached returns persist across sessions and are stored locally.
 - **⌛ Stale-free**: cached returns may be given a shelf life, after which they will be automatically flushed out.
 - **🦺 Process- and thread-safe**: interprocess file locks prevent processes and threads from writing over each other.
-- **⏱️ Async-compatible**: asynchronous functions can be cached with the same decorator as synchronous ones.
+- **⏱️ Async-compatible**: asynchronous functions can be cached with the same decorator as synchronous ones, generators included.
 - **👨‍🏫 Class-compatible**: methods can be cached with the same decorator as functions (although the `self` argument is always ignored).

 ## Installation 🧑‍🔧